awnonbhowmik/MIS581/README.md

-# MIS581
+# MIS 581 Capstone - Business Intelligence and Data Analytics
-This contains the results for the MIS581 Data Analysis Capstone project
+This contains the results of the MIS581 Data Analysis Capstone project